- January 27, 2015

 “The art style is gorgeous and I wish there were more games with that traditional style.”

-“The visuals are beautiful, how some parts of the maps are animated, and some others are in a front layer, not all in the background; it really looks like a 'living painting' with the warriors fighting.”
+“The visuals are beautiful, with some parts of the maps animated and others in the foreground, creating a 'living painting' effect with the warriors fighting.”

 “The graphics are mediocre, and its pretty shallow gameplay.”